Archives Hero

-Since many of the historically Jewish neighborhoods and cities in Massachusetts today have very different ethnic, socioeconomic, and demographic compositions, “Jewish Neighborhood Voices” will collect first-hand accounts about the people, organizations, and industries that populated them in the first half of the 20th century.
-Audiences will both learn about the vital contributions that the Jewish community has made to Massachusetts through these oral history interviews, and better understand the richly textured and layered history of their communities.
+Since many of the historically Jewish neighborhoods and cities in Massachusetts have very different ethnic, socioeconomic, and demographic compositions today, “Jewish Neighborhood Voices” will collect first-hand accounts about the Jewish people, organizations, and industries that populated them in the first half of the 20th century.
+Through these oral history interviews, audiences will both learn about the vital contributions that the Jewish community has made to Massachusetts, and better understand the richly textured and layered history of their communities.
 The collected interviews will be used in conjunction with the JHC archives to develop an online exhibit; they will also be available online in the JHC’s digital archive.

 Alan Pierce